MohamedHelmyCG/SoulJournal/README.md

-# Voice Journal Web App - Updated Documentation
+# Soul Journal Web App - Updated Documentation

 ## Overview

-Voice Journal is a conversational journaling application that allows users to record voice entries, see real-time transcriptions, and receive AI-powered therapeutic reflections.
+Soul Journal is a conversational journaling application that allows users to record voice entries, see real-time transcriptions, and receive AI-powered therapeutic reflections.
 The app features a calming color palette, chat-based interface, and secure authentication.

 ## Key Features

 ### Core Functionality

 - **Voice Recording**: Record your thoughts using your device's microphone
 - **Real-time Transcription**: See your voice transcribed as you speak
 - **Therapeutic AI Responses**: Receive thoughtful, emotionally intelligent reflections